Not sure if Hyatt Place is right for you?

 Potential Mitigations

-- A business advisor can help you assess whether the franchisor's support infrastructure seems adequate for its current size and growth rate.
+- A business advisor can help you evaluate if the franchisor's support systems are adequate for its growth plans.

 New/Unproven Franchise System